gingerchew/ginger.wtf-2024/src/posts/creating-a-theme-using-arc.md

 }
 ```

-I want accent to really pop, so lets add in the `--arc-background-gradient-color1` as the `--accentColor`
+I want the accent to really pop, so lets add in the `--arc-background-gradient-color1` as the `--accentColor`

 ```css
 :root[data-theme=arc] {